 BUS 101 - Beginning Keyboarding.
+Cr.
+3 hrs

 Introduces the keyboard and principle components of the word processing application on the microcomputer.
 Emphasis is on typing using the touch typing method through typing letters, classroom assignments and term papers.
 It is a self-paced course.
 Lab fee required.